legacysurvey/legacysurvey/pages/dr4/description.rst

 Data Release 4 (DR4) is the fourth public data release of images and catalogs for `DECaLS`_ and the first release of the Legacy Surveys to contain data from `BASS`_ and `MzLS`_ reduced in a manner consistent with `DECaLS`_ using the `Tractor`_.
-Each of the imaging datasets is first reduced through its native pipeline (currently the `NOAO Community Pipeline`_ for all of the Legacy Surveys) before being processed using the `Tractor`_.
+Each of the imaging datasets is first reduced through the `NOAO Community Pipeline`_ before being processed using the `Tractor`_.
-??ADM is it true that BASS is being processed through the CP?

 Images from DECaLS :math:`g,r,z`-band observations are included from August 2014 through ??
 20??.
 Images from BASS are included from